 One of the most famous features of Westminster Abbey is the Poets’ Corner, which is home to memorials for some of the greatest literary figures in English history, including William Shakespeare, Geoffrey Chaucer, and Charles Dickens.
 The area is also home to a number of other notable graves and memorials, including those of Isaac Newton, Charles Darwin, and Winston Churchill.

-READ MORE: The Best Places to Visit in Denmark
+READ MORE: The Best Places to Visit in Luxembourg

 Westminster Abbey Church